usdoj-crt/beta-ada/_pages/_resources/title-iii-primer.md

 related-content: true
 tags:
   - title iii
+redirect_from:
+  - /regs2010/smallbusiness/smallbusprimer2010.htm
 ---
 ## New Customers

 More than 50 million Americans – 18% of our population – have disabilities, and each is a potential customer.
 People with disabilities are living more independently and participating more actively in their communities.
 They and their families want to patronize businesses that welcome customers with disabilities.
 In addition, approximately 71.5 million baby boomers will be over age 65 by the year 2030 and will be demanding products, services, and environments that meet their age-related physical needs.
 Studies show that once people with disabilities find a business where they can shop or get services in an accessible manner, they become repeat customers.

 People with disabilities have too often been excluded from everyday activities: shopping at a corner store, going to a neighborhood restaurant or movie with family and friends, or using the swimming pool at a hotel on the family vacation.
 The ADA is a Federal civil rights law that prohibits discrimination against people with disabilities and opens doors for full participation in all aspects of everyday life.
 This publication provides general guidance to help business owners understand how to comply with the Department's revised ADA regulations and the 2010 Standards, its design standards for accessible buildings.
 The ADA applies to both the built environment and to policies and procedures that affect how a business provides goods and services to its customers.
 Using this guidance, a small business owner or manager can ensure that it will not unintentionally exclude people with disabilities and will know when it needs to remove barriers in its existing facilities.
 If you are planning to build a new facility or alter an existing one, please see [New Construction and Alterations]({{'resources/title-ii-primer#new-construction' | relative_url }}) for specific guidance on these types of projects.
-Businesses should consult the [revised ADA regulations](https://www.ada.gov/2010_regs.htm) and the [2010 Standards]( {{'/law-and-regs/design-standards/2010-stds' | relative_url}}) for more comprehensive information about specific requirements.
+Businesses should consult the [revised ADA regulations](https://archive.ada.gov/2010_regs.htm) and the [2010 Standards]( {{'/law-and-regs/design-standards/2010-stds' | relative_url}}) for more comprehensive information about specific requirements.

 ## Who is Covered by the ADA?